vidhi-mody/Personal-Blog/content/blogs/gsoc-chapter-5.md

 ### Project Status Update Meet

-I had one of the most eventful week so far, with so many things lined up one after the other.
+I had one of the most eventful weeks so far, with so many things lined up one after the other.
 First in line was the GSoC/ Outreachy Project Status Update Meet!
-It was great meeting fellow folks again.
-Next update should be the Netflix Party with everyone.
-(Hopfully :sweat_smile:)
+It was great meeting my fellow folks again.
+Next update should be a Netflix Party with everyone. (hopfully :sweat_smile:)

 {{<center src="/img/GSoC_Meet.jpeg" alt="GSoC Project Update Meet">}}